How To Repair Etched Marble

 Luckily, marble repair for etching is simple, but again... the method depends on the finish type and the etching severity.

-Marble Polish / Etch Remover, which is engineered specifically for marble repair and will restore the shine and color like new.
+Marble Polish / Etch Remover, which is engineered specifically for marble repair and will restore the shine and color to a like-new condition.

 Easy-to-use DIY product... just rub on using a bit of pressure with a soft cloth.